mendix/docs/content/howto/mobile/how-to-ota.md

 ## 1 Introduction

 Using Native Builder 3.0 and Mendix Studio 8.4, you can update your Mendix Native Apps over the air (OTA).
-OTA updates are a fast and painless way of updating things like layouts, pages, assets or even you app's business logic as are nanoflows and javascript actions.
+OTA updates are a fast and painless way of updating things like layouts, pages, assets or even you app's business logic (such as nanoflows and JavaScript actions).

-To support, Mendix Native Apps seperate the app in two parts.
-A wrapper that is basically a Native iOS or Android app and a bundle that is being loaded dynamically by said wrapper.
-Things like you business logic and static assets are part of this bundle that is dynamically interchangable.
+Native Apps are seperated in two parts: a wrapper that is basically a Native iOS or Android app and a bundle that is being loaded dynamically by said wrapper.
+Things like your business logic and static assets are part of this dynamically-loaded bundle.

-When you have changes you want to deploy, Mendix Native Builder can bundle them in a new updated bundle and painlessly deploy them.
-On the next app restart your app's users will be updated to the latest version and continue their business as usual.
+When you have changes you want to deploy, the Native Builder can bundle them in a new, updated bundle and painlessly deploy them.
+On the next app restart, your app's users will be updated to the latest version and continue their business as usual.

-OTA are bound to a specific app version and build number.
-That allows you to target specific updates to specific versions of you app.
-Therefor you can push an update for version 1.0.0, that might be a legacy version that support older devices and also push an update for your 2.0.0 version of your app that might include more features.
+OTA updates are bound to a specific app version and build number.
+This allows you to target specific updates to specific versions of your app.
+Therefore you can push an update for version 1.0.0 that might be a legacy version that supports older devices, and also push an update for the 2.0.0 version of your app that might include more features.

 **This how-to will teach you how to do the following:**